syed-aliredha/SC1015-Mini-Project/README.md

 - Uses full_spotify_playlist_dataset.csv

 Part 3: Music Recommender System
-- We curated our own Spotify playlist and made API calls to fetch the metadata of each song which we compiled into our own dataset.
+- We curated our own Spotify playlist and made API calls to fetch the metadata of each song which we compiled into our own dataset
-- We created Autoencoder network to reduce dimensionality of data
+- We created Autoencoder networks (unweighted & weighted) to reduce dimensionality of song metadata and multiple content-based filtering systems
+- We evaluated their performance via pilot testing and survey feedback
 - Uses spotify_playlist_dataset1.csv, spotify_playlist_dataset2.csv, mapper.pkl and multinomial_logistic_regression_model.pkl